ARE BASEBALL CARDS COMING BACK

 Secondly, sports card companies have put major efforts into revitalizing the baseball card industry and appealing to new demographics.
 For example, Topps—the longest-running and most iconic baseball card manufacturer—has launched innovative new products like limited-edition “Heritage” sets recreating classic designs and “Allen & Ginter” sets incorporating non-sports entertainment.
 Panini has also made deep investments in signing exclusive MLB player licensing rights away from Topps, creating greater competition.

-Read also: 1980 TOPPS BASEBALL VALUABLE CARDS
+Read also: ANDREW PAINTER BASEBALL CARDS

 Such companies are better utilizing advancements in card stock, protective coating, autograph relic swatches, and memorabilia parallels to give avid collectors high-end, valuable chase cards alongside the mainstream wax packs.
 They have also implemented strategic marketing partnerships with popular streaming services, video games, box stores, and memorabilia shops.
 These multi-pronged efforts indicate the baseball card industry recognizes it must evolve to survive long-term.